 Tiburon CEO Summits

-Tiburon CEO Summit XXVIII featured a keynote presentation by Tiburon Managing Partner Chip Roame regarding the state of the financial services industry, focused on the rapid evolution being driven all across the business value chain.
+Tiburon CEO Summit XXXI featured a keynote presentation by Tiburon Managing Partner Chip Roame regarding the state of the financial services industry, focusing on the rapid evolution being driven all across the business value chain.
 This presentation served as the backdrop and overview of the entire Tiburon CEO Summit.

 Chip Roame (Managing Partner, Tiburon Strategic Advisors)